buildbot/buildbot/README.md

 ## Process ##

-The "process" part of Buildbot is the part that coordinates all of the other parts - the master, botmaster, etc.
+The "process" part of Buildbot is the part that coordinates all of the other parts - the master, botmaster, etc.  Tasks in the Buildbot process code include:

 * Request collapsing - see https://plus.google.com/105883044168332773236/posts/TG8DHus4L4D
   Builds for merged requests currently only refer to one of the merged requests.